 A letter of permission will be issued and must be included with the submission to the relevant University of Toronto Research Ethics Board.

 Researchers collecting data which falls within the two categories outlined above must speak with the Office of the Vice-President and Provost about their project in the planning stages.
 Contact details are provided below.

 Upon receipt of a complete study protocol, a response and/or letter of permission will be provided within two weeks.

-Requests for access to faculty at the University of Toronto should be directed to:
+Requests for access to University of Toronto students, faculty, and staff for research purposes should be sent to email@example.com.